About Ohio County

 Sheriff & Law Enforcement

-The Ohio County Sheriff's Office is responsible for maintaining law and order throughout the county, particularly in unincorporated areas.
-The office oversees the county jail, processes arrests, and maintains criminal records.
+Ohio County Sheriff's Office is responsible for maintaining law and order throughout Ohio County, particularly in unincorporated areas.
+The office oversees Ohio County jail, processes arrests, and maintains criminal records.
 The sheriff's office is also involved in community policing initiatives and works closely with local schools and organizations to promote safety.
 Notable programs include neighborhood watch initiatives and drug prevention education, which are tailored to meet the specific needs of Ohio County residents.

 Police Departments

-Ohio County is served by the Ohio County Sheriff's Office and the Rising Sun Police Department.
+Ohio County is served by Ohio County Sheriff's Office and the Rising Sun Police Department.
 The sheriff's office handles law enforcement in rural and unincorporated areas, while the Rising Sun Police Department focuses on city-specific issues within Rising Sun.
-These agencies coordinate on major crimes and public safety initiatives, ensuring comprehensive coverage across the county.
+These agencies coordinate on major crimes and public safety initiatives, making sure of full coverage across Ohio County.
 They work together on investigations and share resources to enhance community safety and crime prevention efforts.

 Law Enforcement & Arrests

-The Ohio County Sheriff's Office serves as the primary law enforcement agency for unincorporated areas of the county and operates the Ohio County Jail facility.
-The Sheriff's Office is located at 413 Main Street in Rising Sun, Indiana 47040, and can be reached at (812) 438-2866.
+Ohio County Sheriff's Office is the primary law enforcement agency for unincorporated areas of Ohio County and operates Ohio County Jail facility.
 The office provides patrol services, criminal investigations, civil process service, and detention operations.
-The Ohio County Jail houses inmates awaiting trial and those serving sentences of typically less than one year.
+Ohio County Jail houses inmates awaiting trial and those serving sentences of typically less than one year.

 - Inmate information and jail rosters are generally available by contacting the Sheriff's Office directly during business hours, though online inmate lookup capabilities may be limited compared to larger counties.